|Want to eat like a tennis player?

 QuickStart Tennis of Central Virginia's Grow Veggies for QuickStart!
 Initiative is a program to get kids who participate in QuickStart programs to design, plant and tend vegetable, fruit and herb gardens at schools.
 Research suggests that not only does caring for a garden get children outdoors and physically active, but also that they are more likely to consume fruits and vegetables they grow.
 QuickStart Tennis already has kids outdoors, being active and thinking about healthy eating with Go Bananas for QuickStart!, so hands-on planting and tending a garden is a natural.

 The aim of Grow Veggies! is to link the healthy eating theme of Go Bananas for QuickStart! with growing healthy foods locally and eating locally grown foods.
 We are partnering with community members in our Service Area -- Master Gardeners, agriculture and horticulture programs at high schools and community colleges, landscapers, parents, adult tennis players and other community volunteers to have them serve as mentors for QuickStart Tennis gardens at schools to reinforce the Go Bananas! message.
-Combining tennis and agriculture for kids in a positive and fun way -- what a great idea!
+Combining tennis and an hands-on growing experience for kids in a positive and FUN way -- what a great idea!